onstuimig/bruut-duplicator/readme.md

 - **data**
 The object containing the JSON data from the `trigger`
 - **maxDuplicates**
 The amount of duplicates that is allowed.
-If `false`, thereâ€™s no limit
+If `false`, there's no limit (no no)
 - **trigger**
 The element that has `data-duplicator` and that will be clicked to duplicate